Tips from the Frontlines: What We See Every Day in Debt Management

 You gotta fight… to protect your money

-As a child of the 80s I love the Beastie Boys- Sabotage, Brass Monkey, and of course the classic You Gotta Fight for Your Right (to party) are anthems for me.
+As a child of the 80s I love the Beastie Boys- Sabotage, No Sleep Til Brooklyn, and of course the classic You Gotta Fight for Your Right (to party) are anthems for me.

 With apologies to the Beastie Boys, a situation the other day reminded me that you also gotta fight to protect your money.
 My family works hard to earn our money- I assume you do too- and so we need to watch it doesn’t get nibbled away by companies looking to pad their bottom line.